EaswaranPottiK/search-property-fe/README.md

 Additional features:
 To reset the page ie clear out all the filters you can simply press home icon on top left portion of your screen
 ![alt text](image-3.png)

+Learning from the project:
+I was not much clear with filter method, but after making this project i have fully understood filter method

+Future scope of this project:
+The web app is only have frontend: So in future i want to make it a full stack app where
+* Admins can modify the property list - CRUD operation
+* User login /log out functionality